sendaifun/trumpit/README.md

 </div>

-A Telegram bot powered by Solana Agnet Kit for interacting with the TRUMP token on Solana.
+A Telegram bot powered by [Solana Agent Kit](https://github.com/sendaifun/solana-agent-kit) for interacting with the TRUMP token on Solana.
 Make trading great again!

 ## Features